db0htc/gyroheadtracker/README.md

 # Gyro Headtracker and mouse control device

-  This project is a simple gyro-controlled headtracker and general mouse control tool, made for mounting on hats or anything else that follows head movement
+  This project is a simple gyro-controlled headtracker and general mouse control tool, made for mounting on hats or anything else that follows head movement.
-  It started as something i was making for a friend in Star Citizen who had issues with his hands, but he fell more ill and could not play as much
+  It started as something i was making for a friend in Star Citizen who had issues with his hands, but he fell more ill and could not play as much.
   I'm putting it here for anyone else who wants a cool home-made headtracker or gyro assist device for FPS games.
 You can control your gun movements with it, since it uses mouse input

   Bill of Materials: